 Do you keep falling out of your routine?

 Get other people involved so you stick to your routine.
 Join a team or enter a challenge as a team.

 Make a bet with someone with engaging stakes.
 Something like 'If I don’t do 10,00 steps everyday this month (checked via activity tracker app) then you (a friend) can post that embarrassing picture on social channels for all to see.'

 Are you getting distracted by all the fun things you'd rather be doing?

 Think deferred gratification.
-This is much better than, "I was going to go to the gym but sod it lets go for cake instead."
+This is much better than, "I was going to go to do a workout but sod it I'll eat cake instead."

 These are just three strategies that I recommend and that I find work.
 You can use all of them to help or perhaps one might work for you.
 At the end of the day, it’s all about keeping momentum and staying engaged with what you are doing.